cychong47/how-to-share-hugepage-in-k8s/README.md

 ## one-container-in-each-pod

-Two pods each has a single container
+Two pods has a single container on each.

 ### `hugetblfs`
 - This location should be backed with `hostPath` where `hugetlbfs` is mounted in node
+- No need to create hugepage volume with `emptyDir`

 From node,
 ```